biocore/qiime/doc/tutorials/taxa_summary_comparison.rst

 .. note::

     * # Correlation coefficient: pearson.
-Performed a two-tailed test of significance using a t-distribution.
+    * # The parametric p-value(s) were calculated using a two-sided test of significance using a t-distribution.
+    * # The nonparametric p-value(s) were calculated using a two-sided permutation test with 999 permutations.
+    * # The confidence interval(s) were constructed at a confidence level of 95.0% using Fisher's z-transformation (see Sokal and Rohlf 3rd edition pg.
+575).
+The confidence interval(s) are two-sided.
     * # Number of samples that matched between the taxa summary files: 9
-    * Correlation coefficient p-value
+    * Correlation coefficient	Parametric p-value	Nonparametric p-value	Confidence interval
-    * 0.9993  0.0000
+    * 0.9993	0.0000	0.001	(0.9989, 0.9996)

 The comment at the top of the file tells us that Pearson's correlation coefficient was used to compute the correlation between samples.
 The value of 0.9993 is very close to +1, which indicates strong positive correlation between the paired samples in the two input taxa summary files.
-The p-value indicates that the correlation is statistically significant.
+Both parametric and nonparametric p-values indicate that the correlation is statistically significant.
+The two-sided 95% confidence interval also supports the same conclusion.
 Thus, it appears that using the RDP classifier at a confidence level of 0.60 or 0.80 yields highly correlated results (i.e. you might draw the same biological conclusions from using either taxa summary file).

-Note the second line of the file, which tells us that 9 samples matched between the two taxa summary files.
+Note the fifth line of the file, which tells us that 9 samples matched between the two taxa summary files.
 All 9 samples matched between the two files because both files have the same sample IDs.
 The script determines which samples to compute the correlation between based on matching sample IDs between the two files (the order of sample IDs does not matter between the two files, but the names must match exactly).
 Any sample IDs that do not match will not be considered when calculating the results.

 If you need to compare taxa summaries that do not have matching sample IDs, you can use a sample ID map to provide a mapping between sample IDs.
 To illustrate